jeliasson/Discord-DynamicNameChangeBot/README.md

 # Discord Bot

+> :warning: This repository has been discontinued.
+There are plenty of good [Discord bots frameworks](https://github.com/topics/discord-bot-framework) out there.

 ## Dynamic Name Change

 This is a [Discord Bot](https://discordapp.com/developers/docs/topics/oauth2) using [Discord.js](https://github.com/hydrabolt/discord.js/).
 It will, as the name suggest, dynamically change Voice Channel's name based on the [presence](http://discordjs.readthedocs.io/en/latest/docs_client.html), e.g. what the participants is playing.
 It can be targeted to channels with prefix.
 It will run anywhere you can run Node.js, more or less.